-With an early morning ferry to Hvar planned for the next day, we couldn’t pass up one last afternoon walking through the ancient alleyways and along the bustling Riva waterfront.
+With an early morning ferry from Split to Hvar, where we planned to visit the beaches on Hvar with kids, we couldn’t pass up one last afternoon walking through the ancient alleyways and along the bustling Riva waterfront.
 We were pleasantly surprised to see a market going on and the kids loved looking at everything at the booths.

 We only write about destinations we have personally visited with our family.
 This post contains compensated links.